About the Blog

 'Makeup effects', generally, is a transformative artform; how to turn a person several years older, or with a deformed visage, or into a totally non-human creature.
 And when puppetry or suits are in the equation, how to keep the illusion of unreality going even further.

-So for example, an alien that was only achieved via facepaint, contacts and a wig would not be highlighted.
+For example, an alien achieved via facepaint, contacts and a wig would be ignored, and 'straight' violence makeups - cuts, bruises, a squib coated in makeup - also ignored.

 So there's no CGI stuff on here?

-Generally yes.
-While some CGI 'creature effects' films are included, these are generally from the early 2000s when computer-generated effects usually required physical maquettes to be scanned, and the field had more of a connection to practical miniature effects.
+The few CGI 'creature effects' included in this archive are from early 2000s films, when computer-generated effects required physical maquettes to be sculpted first, and the field still had more of a connection to practical miniature effects.

 Is this a monster blog?